marcov/tech-notes/docs/Debugging/coredumps.md

 ## Pairing a coredump with a binary & debug files

-There _should_ be a "Build ID" is stored in executables & debug files.
-You can get it e.g. with `readelf -a` and compare it with the ID in the corefile.
+There _should_ be a "Build ID" stored in executables & debug files.
+You can obtain it e.g. with `readelf -a` and compare it with the ID in the corefile.

 ```console
 $ readelf -a /usr/bin/python3